-The Development Advisory Committee reviewed the requested tentative map and issued its report recommending the tentative map be approved subject to conditions.
+The Development Advisory Committee (DAC) reviewed the requested tentative map and issued its report recommending the tentative map be approved subject to conditions.
 Some of the notable subdivision improvements noted by the DAC Report (January 3, 2019, revised February 20, 2019) are listed below.

-- A pedestrian connection from the project site to the Joe Rodota trail will be provided. - A new network of public roads and sidewalks including a 15-foot-wide sidewalk along Sebastopol Road. - Streetscape improvements including decorative street lighting and planters. - New intersection turn lanes including a "right turn only lane" for the westbound lane of Sebastopol Road. - Bicycle racks will be provided within the Plaza and near all the projects nonresidential Buildings. - The transit stop improvements including benches and shelters consistent with City Design Standards. - Overhead utility lines will be placed underground
+- A pedestrian connection from the project site to the Joe Rodota trail will be provided. - A new network of public roads and sidewalks including a 15-foot-wide sidewalk along Sebastopol Road. - Streetscape improvements including decorative street lighting and planters. - New intersection turn lanes including a "right turn only lane" for the westbound lane of Sebastopol Road. - Bicycle racks will be provided within the Plaza and near all the projects nonresidential Buildings. - Transit stop improvements include benches and shelters consistent with City Design Standards. - Overhead utility lines will be placed underground

 In order for the Planning Commission to approve the requested tentative map, it must make the following findings, pursuant to City Code Chapter 19-24.
+The Planning Commission made each of these findings when it approved the project February 28, 2019.

-• The proposed map is consistent with the General Plan and any applicable specific plans as specified in Government Code Sections 65451 and 66474.5.
+• The proposed map is consistent with the General Plan and any applicable specific plans as specified in n Sections 65451 and 66474.5.